urbanairship/java-library/docs/index.rst

 ============

 Add, remove, and set tags from channels.
-Tags can be added and removed in a single request, however there must be no overlap in operated on tags between the two.
-A request to set tags must be independent of the other mutation types.
+Tags can be added and removed in a single request, however there must be no overlap on tags being added and removed.

 .. code-block:: java